 If you eat very few or no dairy products, you can find calcium in other foods.
 It is often added to orange juice, soy milk, tofu, ready-to-eat cereals, and breads.
 Check the labels on these foods for added calcium.

-Green leafy vegetables -- such as broccoli, collards, kale, mustard greens, turnip greens, and bok choy (Chinese cabbage) -- are good sources of calcium.
+Green leafy vegetables, such as broccoli, collards, kale, mustard greens, turnip greens, and bak choy (Chinese cabbage), also spelled "bok" choy, are good sources of calcium.

 Other tips to make sure your body can use the calcium in your diet:

 Your doctor may recommend a calcium or vitamin D supplement for the calcium and vitamin D you need.